UNCLASSIFIED (U)

 15 FAM 252.5 Safety, Health, and Environmental Requirements

 a.
-During housing selection, 15 FAM requires the identification of any safety, health, and environmental hazards (which may cause dangerous conditions, serious injuries, or fatalities).
-The intent is to correct serious hazards and then, through effective management, ensure that safe conditions persist for as long as the residence is occupied.
-If the property is under the U.S. Government’s consideration for purchase or lease, post must verify and document that the post occupational safety and health officer (POSHO) has inspected the residence for safety, health, and environmental hazards, and that those hazards have been effectively controlled or eliminated.
-Conduct and document similar inspection for living quarters allowance (LQA) residences.
-15 FAM 970 and the POSHO Certification Application define the certification requirements.
-The employee must negotiate with the landlord to correct deficiencies identified in the POSHO property inspection.
+During housing selection, 15 FAM requires the Post Occupational Safety and Health Officer (POSHO) to inspect, identify, and correct any safety, health, and environmental hazards (which may cause dangerous conditions, serious injuries, or fatalities).
+The intent is to ensure correction prior to occupancy and then, through effective management, ensure that safe conditions persist for as long as the residence is occupied.
+For U.S. Government-held real properties and residences funded by living quarters allowance (LQA) or overseas housing allowance (OHA), the POSHO must inspect the residence for safety, health, and environmental hazards, and certify in the POSHO Certification Application that those hazards have been effectively controlled or eliminated prior to occupancy.
+The POSHO Certification Application and 15 FAM 970 define the certification requirements.
+Post is responsible for correcting deficiencies identified in the POSHO inspection of U.S. Government-held real properties.
+For LQA and OHA residences, the employee must negotiate with the landlord to correct deficiencies identified in the POSHO property inspection and provide the POSHO a written attestation and evidence the deficiencies have been corrected.
 Otherwise, the employee must find another suitable residence.
-Please note that employees under COM authority may not occupy a U. S. Government-owned/-leased residence without the POSHO safety and health certification.
+Employees under COM authority may not occupy a U.S. Government-held property without a completed and active POSHO certification record in the POSHO Certification Application.

 b.
 The POSHO must also use the Department of State Residential Safety, Health, and Fire Prevention Awareness Checklist.
 This guide assists in identifying other unsafe conditions to be resolved either prior to occupancy or immediately after occupancy.
 (See 15 FAM Exhibit 111.)

-15 FAM 252.6 Natural Hazards Safety Guidance
+15 FAM 252.6 Natural Hazards Guidance

 (3) Windows, doors, and exterior structures vulnerable to high winds or flying debris; or

-(4) Unstable or eroding slopes or foundations which might threaten life safety.
+(4) Unstable or eroding slopes or foundations.

 15 FAM 252.7 Fire and Life Safety Guidance

 b.
 Single-family residences and properties/apartments that are not high-rises have separate inspection requirements.
-Use the National Fire Protection Associations Life Safety Code (NFPA 101) for inspecting these cases.
+Use the National Fire Protection Association's Life Safety Code (NFPA 101) for inspecting these cases.

 c.
 Representational residences in high-rise buildings must be approved by the Office of Fire Protection (OBO/OPS/FIRE).